scottyz35/Getting_And_Clean_Data_Course_Project/README.md

 Scott Ziemke
 ####Overview

+The objective of this project is to create the following from a raw data set: Mean and Standard Deviation by Measurement and Mean by Subject and Activity.
+I have inlcuded the R Script (run_analysis.R) and the accompanying Code book (Code_Book).

 ####  R Script
-       - Mean and Standard Deviation by Measurement
-       - Mean by Subject and Activity

 #### Code_Book
       - R Script Steps and Description